Queer NLP: A Critical Survey on Literature Gaps, Biases and Trends: Current Gaps and Future Work

 \citet{10.1145/3600211.3604705} point out that AI fairness literature mainly engages with intersectionality when applying metrics to demographic subgroups, and avoids other aspects, such as examining power structures.
-Similarly, \citet{devinney-2025-power} argues that in order to mitigate the negative effects of stereotyping, NLP researchers need to engage with the social mechanisms behind it. \citet{devinney-etal-2024-dont} addresses these shortcomings by analyzing social biases in LLMs along additive dimensions such as race, gender, transness, and religion, showing that they reflect social power relationships where some groups are seen as default.
+Similarly, \citet{devinney-2025-power} argues that in order to mitigate the negative effects of stereotyping, NLP researchers need to engage with the social mechanisms behind it.
+However, we find that only 17\% of all examined papers explicitly mention intersectionality.